sait-wbdv/winter-2022/content/cpnt-200/assignments/assignment-1.md

     date: Sunday March 6 @ 11:59PM
 ---

 For this assignment, you will be mapping out a website of your choice using figjam.
 Reverse engineer the sitemap tree with a top level view of how pages are connected to one another.
 This part of the assignment is focused on documenting the hierarchy of **pages**.

-Along with your site map, you will also document the content on one page from your site in a spreadsheet.
-This part of the assignment focuses on the **content** level of the site.
-Use the spreadsheet template provided.
+You'll also learn more about components by documenting main content types on different pages.

 ### Instructions